 Finally, researchers at Kyoto University discovered a new way of applying stem cells that prevents their deaths.
 “Stem cells often die due to failure to bypass the glial scar, a hallmark of neural damage that is thought to act as a barrier for cell transplantation” (source).
 The scientists found that applying the stem cells to the surface of the glial scar instead of underneath it helped them survive.
 The cells grew from the damaged segment of the auditory nerve, which carries information from the cochlea to the brain, and could help restore auditory function.
 Tinnitus sometimes results from an issue with the connection between external sound and the central nervous system, which is often caused by damaged hair cells in the cochlea.
 Thus, restoring this connection through stem cell transplantation could eliminate tinnitus.

-If you are experiencing hearing loss, tinnitus, hyperacusis, or another auditory issue, please contact the Sound Relief Hearing Center in Colorado.
-We are independently owned, so we always have the patient’s best interests at heart, and our state-of-the-art technology ensures that our patients receive the best treatment available.
+If you are experiencing hearing loss, tinnitus, hyperacusis, or another auditory issue, please contact the Sound Relief Hearing Center.
+We are a family-owned practice, so we always have the patient’s best interests at heart, and our state-of-the-art technology ensures that our patients receive the best treatment available.
 With our unparalleled excellence in the hearing industry, our dedication to patient satisfaction, and our commitment to helping people control and conquer their hearing issues, you can count on Sound Relief Hearing Center for support and assistance.